6 essential components of a great homepage

 To conclude

-By incorporating these components of a great homepage into your website design, you’ll present your business in the best possible light to those hoping to learn more about your services or products.
+Incorporating these components of a great homepage into your website design will present your business in the best possible light to those hoping to learn more about your services or products.

 When you explain in a clear, captivating way how you can help, backed by straightforward navigation, supporting visuals, and social proof, your visitors will be compelled to learn more—and to (hopefully) convert into customers!